Eu2Be is dedicated to exploring the role of beauty and creativity in our well-being.

 — Martin Luther King, Jr.

-Eu2Be is dedicated to exploring the role of beauty and creativity in our well-being, and this quote inspired me to think about all the ways our lives are better because of artists and the arts.
+This quote inspired me to think about all the ways our lives are better because of artists and the arts.

 My love of the arts and creativity began with my first museum experiences.
 It's the grounding for me to prioritize being actively interested in artists, makers and leaders in the contemporary arts community—and it's been a privilege to maintain a decade-long board position with the Institute of Contemporary Art Boston and longtime involvement with Boston’s Museum of Fine Arts.